 Pinkston acquired some very high end, military-grade thermal and night vision scopes.
 He also began to study and develop more effective trapping techniques.
 The end result five years later is a company that specializes in removing feral hogs by the ton.
 Jager Pro shoots and traps hogs, depending on the site, for anyone with a hog problem.

 “Originally, I didn’t want to be a shooting guide, I wanted to be a hog control operator,” Pinkston says.
 “But we had to figure out a way to generate income, since most farmers don’t have the money for hog control.
 Taking shooters along with us was a great way to do that.”

 Hog hunting start at a shooting range, where guys have a chance to confirm zeros and get familiar with the scopes, which are very simple to operate.
 Since the vast majority of hog activity is during the night, just after sunset Pinkston or one of his guides loads a utility vehicle with rifles, ammo and thermal and night vision equipment; attaches a small trailer for hauling dead pigs; and sets out on one of the many farms that have contacted Jager Pro for its services.
 Pinkston figures he has access to more than 200,000 acres in southwest Georgia.

-The shooting season starts right after deer season ends in January and runs through the planting season, usually stopping in early June.
+The hog hunting season starts right after deer season ends in January and runs through the planting season, usually stopping in early June.
 Once the crops are up and growing, it is impossible to see the hogs, but just after the corn harvest starts in August it is time to pick up the rifles again.
 The shooting stops and trapping begins when Georgia’s firearms deer season starts in late October.

 Pulling up to a field, Pinkston scans the darkness with a 640×480- pixel, long-range thermal spotting scope.
 The vanadium-oxide detector does not require any visible light and detects, then displays the different temperatures it sees on a small screen in the scope.
 The 320×240-pixel scopes mounted on the rifles operate the same way, so shooters are looking into the scope, not through it.